-PARK RIDGE, IL — The American Society of Safety Professionals (ASSP) has opened registration for its 60th annual event.
-The Safety 2021 Professional Development Conference and Exposition will be held Sept.
-13-15 in Austin, Texas, as a hybrid experience that features online and in-person components.
-The event will enable occupational safety and health professionals to access continuing education like never before.
+PARK RIDGE, IL — The American Society of Safety Professionals (ASSP) has opened registration for its signature safety event.
+The Safety 2022 Professional Development Conference and Exposition will be held in person June 27-29 in Chicago.
+The event will also feature an online program to give occupational safety and health professionals around the globe convenient access to continuing education.

-ASSP’s signature event, which debuted in 1962, highlights best practices, industry trends and the latest product innovations.
-Concurrent sessions by industry trendsetters provide practical information that can be used today and in the future to protect workers, enhance business operations and advance careers.
-The expo will feature hundreds of companies showcasing safety solutions.
-The virtual component will present additional concurrent sessions, networking and an online expo where attendees can watch product demonstrations and connect with exhibitors.
+Safety 2022 will highlight best practices, industry trends and the latest product innovations.
+Concurrent sessions by industry trendsetters provide practical information that can be used today and in the future to protect workers and enhance business operations.
+The expo will feature hundreds of companies showcasing innovative safety solutions that can help organizations reduce injuries, illnesses and fatalities.

-Safety professionals attending in Austin can earn 1.2 continuing education units (CEUs) for career advancement.
-All registrations include 60-day on-demand access to sessions recorded for the online event that provide an additional 6.0 CEUs, enabling attendees to earn up to 7.2 total.
+Safety professionals attending in person can earn 1.4 continuing education units (CEUs) for career advancement.
+All registrations include 60-day on-demand access to sessions recorded for the online event that provide an additional 6 CEUs, enabling attendees to earn up to 7.4 total.
 Online-only registrants can earn up to 6.4 CEUs.

-Safety and health professionals can register online and get the discounted “super early rate” through June 25.
-Groups from the same company can save on the entire conference by contacting ASSP group coordinator Nancy O’Toole at 847.768.3466 or firstname.lastname@example.org.
-ASSP is also offering an expo-only pass for the first time.
+Register online to get the discounted early rate through April 21.
+Groups from the same company can save on the entire conference by contacting ASSP’s Nancy O’Toole at 847.768.3466 or firstname.lastname@example.org.
+ASSP is also offering an expo-only pass for the second year in a row.